sobhanaz/TECSO-iPhone-Profile-Generator/README.md

 A: Try generating a new UUID and creating a fresh profile.
 Ensure you're using the correct operator settings.

 **Q: Save function not working?**
-A: Use the fixed version: `iPhone-Template-Generator-Fixed.exe`.
-The original had a file dialog issue that's been resolved.
+**A: Use the latest version: `TECSO-Template-Generator-Updated.exe`.
+All UI issues including scrolling and grid layouts have been fixed.

 **Q: Executable won't run?**
 A: Ensure you have Windows Defender exceptions set up.
 Some antivirus software may flag PyInstaller executables.